-One of the pillars of good oral hygiene is properly brushing your teeth.
+Ultimate Guide on How to Brush Your Teeth: One of the pillars of good oral hygiene is properly brushing teeth.
 Not only will it get rid of bad breath and food particles, but it can also prevent painful conditions, including gingivitis and cavities.
-There are lots of different brushes, techniques, and types of toothpaste that can change how you brush your teeth, but for this guide, we are focusing on technique alone.
+Many different brushes, techniques, and types of toothpaste can change how you brush your teeth, but for this guide, we are focusing on technique alone.

-As well as brushing, you should try to floss at least once a day and incorporate it into a daily routine.
-Using dental floss will allow you to remove food particles that are too deep for the bristles of a toothbrush to effectively tackle.
-To ensure that you have a happy, healthy mouth, it is always advisable to floss.
+As well as brushing, you should try flossing at least once daily and incorporate it into a daily routine.
+Using dental floss will allow you to remove food particles that are too deep for the bristles of a toothbrush to tackle effectively.
+To ensure you have a happy, healthy mouth, it is always advisable to floss.

 Another great tip is to make sure that you are using a soft-bristled toothbrush, as this is less abrasive on your gums while still offering exceptional tooth cleaning.
 With that said, let’s begin our ultimate guide to brushing your teeth!